adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 ![alt text](/images/251018/botendpoint.png)

-Here is the bot running in Teams and being debugged locally, it all its glory:
+Here is the bot running in Teams and being debugged locally, in all its glory:

 ![alt text](/images/251018/image5.png)